Jonathan India Player Props: Reds vs. Giants

-On Tuesday, Jonathan India (hitting .175 in his past 10 games) and the Cincinnati Reds face the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
-First pitch is at 7:10 PM ET.
+Jonathan India, with a slugging percentage of .308 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds versus the San Francisco Giants, with Ross Stripling on the hill, July 19 at 7:10 PM ET.

 Jonathan India Game Info & Props vs. the Giants